VisActor/VChart/docs/assets/option/en/component/data-filter-component-common/data-filter-base-component.md

 ### customDomain(array)

-Supports custom domain, used to unify dataZoom domain and associated axis domain.
+Supports custom domain, used to unify dataZoom domain and associated axis domain(When the brush component turns on `zoomAfterBrush`, the associated dataZoom needs to be consistent with the axis, otherwise the brush range cannot be calculated correctly.).
 Supported since version 1.10.0.

 ### updateDataAfterChange(Function)
 Customize the callback when datazoom is updated.
 Supported since version 1.10.0.